A Survey of Graph Unlearning: Graph Unlearning Applications

 \subsection{Confidentiality in Financial Networks}

-In financial transactions and fraud detection, learning models are frequently used to analyze transaction patterns and identify potential anomalies.
-However, these models may inadvertently acquire sensitive information, such as the financial histories, transaction details, and account balances of individuals, thereby jeopardizing the confidentiality and privacy of users' financial data.
-By applying graph unlearning techniques to these models, it is possible to remove or obfuscate sensitive data from their learned representations.
-This ensures that the models can continue to provide accurate insights and detect fraudulent activities without compromising the privacy/confidentiality of individual users financial information \cite{glasserman2016contagion}.
-Adopting graph unlearning in financial networks establishes a robust and ethical framework for data privacy and security, fostering user confidence and protecting sensitive financial data in this essential domain.
+In financial transactions and fraud detection, learning models are used to analyze transaction patterns and identify anomalies.
+However, they may also capture sensitive information such as financial histories, transaction details, and account balances, jeopardizing user privacy.
+Graph unlearning can remove or obfuscate this data from learned representations, enabling accurate insights and fraud detection without retaining sensitive financial information \cite{glasserman2016contagion}.
+Adopting unlearning in financial networks provides a robust, ethical framework for privacy and security, fostering user confidence.